 - Pregnancy.
 Women may not lose the weight they gained during pregnancy.

 The health care provider will perform a physical exam and ask about your medical history, eating habits, and exercise routine.

 The 2 most common ways to assess your weight and measure health risks related to your weight are:

 - Body mass index (BMI)

-- Waist circumference (your waist measurement in inches)
+- Waist circumference (your waist measurement in inches or centimeters)

 BMI is calculated using height and weight.
 You and your provider can use your BMI to estimate how much body fat you have.

 Your waist measurement is another way to estimate how much body fat you have.
 Extra weight around your middle or stomach area increases your risk for type 2 diabetes, heart disease, and stroke.
 People with "apple-shaped" bodies (meaning they tend to store fat around their waist and have a slim lower body) also have an increased risk for these diseases.

 Skin fold measurements may be taken to check your body fat percentage.